for safepet clients

 If you need our help, please follow the steps below.

 OPTION 1: Do you need to stay at a shelter?

 If so, call Central Intake at (416) 338-4766 to see if you can secure a spot at a GTA-area shelter.
 Once you have secured a spot, fill out THIS INTAKE FORM (submit one form for EACH of your pets) and include the name and contact info of your shelter caseworker.
 [Please scroll down to read how to include pets in your safety planning.]

-As of January 2020, the North York Women's Shelter will allow pets onsite at their shelter.
+As of January 2020, the North York Women's Shelter is allowing pets onsite at their shelter.
 To see if they have space, call the Assaulted Women's Helpline and tell them that you would like to be placed there if possible.
 NYWS accepts cis women and trans women.
 [If you are in Durham Region, Bethesda House also allows pets onsite.]

 OPTION 2: Are you not able to stay at a shelter?